S-ecki/DBS_Project/README.md

 # Fitness Database - SQL_Project

-In this project, I built a database a chosen domain from scratch. <br/>
+In this project, I built a database of a chosen domain from scratch. <br/>
 It was created for my class [Datenbanksysteme](https://ufind.univie.ac.at/de/course.html?lv=051031&semester=2020W) at the University of Vienna.

-The Project was split up into several parts:
+_The Project was split up into several parts:_

 ## Entity Relationship Diagram